ojasonbernal/BitcoinMerkleTree/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Upon executing the program, the Merkle Tree data structure is constructed with a small data set.
+Upon executing the program, the Merkle Tree data structure is constructed from a small data set.
 An example of a transaction (data block) is printed to the console for the user.

 <img src="images/transaction.PNG" alt="Transaction" width="300" height="100">